xapian/xapian/xapian-core/docs/overview.rst

     modifications, concurrent single-writer and multiple-reader access to a database.
 It's very efficient and highly scalable.

+honey
+    Honey is the default backend in Xapian 1.6.x.
+It supports incremental modifications, concurrent single-writer and multiple-reader access to a database.
+It's very efficient and highly scalable.

 inmemory
     This type is a database held entirely in memory.
 It was originally written for testing purposes only, but may prove useful for building up temporary